fan40/w3schools/README.md

 # hello-world
 Hello World repository for Git tutorial
-This is an example repository for the Git tutoial on https://www.w3schools.com This tutorial focuses mainly on Git and using Github as its remote
+This is an example repository for the Git tutoial on https://www.w3schools.com This tutorial focuses mainly on Git and using Github as its For testing fork

 This repository is built step by step in the tutorial.
 It now includes steps for Github